A Photographer’s Guide to Planespotting at Haneda Airport (Terminal 3)

 To start, I took a different route to Haneda Airport from the one I usually take.
-Normally, I would take Tokyo Monorail from Hammamatsucho.
+Normally, I would take the Tokyo Monorail from Hammamatsucho.
 This time I used the Keikyu Line from Shinagawa.
-And I was doubly lucky because I got went straight to the airport.
-There was no need to transfer at Keikyu Kamata.
+And I was doubly lucky because I went straight to the airport.
+There was no need to transfer at Keikyu Kamata Station.

-The Keikyu line is much cheaper than Tokyo Monorail.
-It can take a little longer to get to the airport though.
+The Keikyu line is much cheaper than the monorail.
+It can take a little longer to get to the airport, though.
 But the train fare difference is substantial.
 Anyway, it is something for you to think about if you ever go there.

 • AIRDO